au-nlp/project-milestone-p2-group22/README.md

 This project was carried out by Mikkel Skafsgaard Berg, Nikolaj Jehøj-Krogager, and Michel Yildirim.

-- Mikkel was primarily responsible for [… e.g., dataset preprocessing, model implementation, training pipeline …].
+- Mikkel was primarily responsible for QA-pair construction and evalutation strategy.
-- Nikolaj was primarily responsible for [… e.g., literature review, experimental setup, evaluation, visualization …].
+- Nikolaj was primarily responsible for QA-pair construction, ICL pipeline and LLM-as-a-Judge implementation.
-- Michel was primarily responsible for [… e.g., fine-tuning implementations, notebook structure etc. …].
+- Michel was primarily responsible for dataset preprocessing and SFT+LoRA implementation.

 All authors contributed equally to project design, result interpretation, and writing the report.
 All authors have read and approved the final manuscript and agree to the stated contributions.